Call us 203-307-5500

 Simple play tunnels or cushion courses give babies a reason to crawl and help them practice navigating around and through objects.
 This kind of play is a regular part of the curriculum at Strong Start’s infant and toddler classrooms.

-6. Dress for Movement
+6. Dress Them for Movement

 Bare knees on a soft surface provide better traction than slippery pants.
 When your baby is practicing crawling, skip the socks and opt for comfortable clothing that doesn’t restrict movement.